 Feifei Yang and me performing my song “God Who Sees Us”.
 Photo by Mary W. King.

-I hope this brief and incomplete history of Asian American worship music encourages Asian Americans to try their hand at writing their own unique contextualized worship songs and organizing our communities, building upon the work of those who have come before us.
+I hope this brief and incomplete history of Asian American worship music encourages Asian Americans to try their hand at writing their own unique contextualized worship songs and organizing our communities, researching and building upon the work of those who have come before us.
 Contextualizing worship for Asian Americans and helping them bring their whole selves before God in worship through song may feel daunting and challenging, but it is important work, and we need not do it alone.

 Special thanks to Phillip Kim, a member of the JEMS Music Ministry, for sharing with me about JEMS and Wes Terasaki.
 And thanks to the Hymn Society for sharing with me a presentation for their audience given by Dr. Jonathan Y. Tan, including a discussion of the Vietnamese hymnal Thánh Ca Dân Chúa.